First Trimester Surgical Abortion (vacuum aspiration)

 7. Once prepared the cervical opening is then dilated.

 8. After dilation a small cannula is inserted through the cervical opening into the uterine cavity.
 The cannula is attached to the aspirator which provides a suction to remove the pregnancy.
-The aspiration usually lasts for about 3 minutes, and then the procedure is complete.

 Women describe the pain or discomfort associated with the procedure as mild to severe cramping.
 Most women tolerate the procedure well without additional sedation which can increase risks and prolong recovery time.
-Once the procedure is finished the doctor will exit and a support staff member will stay with you and get you ready to go to the recovery room.

 Recovery

-The vacuum aspiration procedure is followed by a recovery period of at least 30-45 minutes, depending on the situation and needs of the individual.
-During this time the patient’s condition will be monitored and vital signs will be taken before they are discharged.
+The vacuum aspiration procedure is followed by a recovery period of at least 30-45 minutes, depending on the situation and your needs.

 There will be time to rest and ask any remaining questions about the aftercare process.
 Heating pads and pain medication are available to assist in relieving discomfort.